 Green vs. Red vs. Black Tritium Signs

-- Green Tritium Exit Sign: The most common choice in North America.
-Green is highly visible in smoke and darkness, and it meets UL 924 standards.
+- Green Tritium Exit Sign: The most common in North America.
+Highly visible and UL 924 compliant.

 Disposing of Expired Tritium Signs

-Because tritium is a regulated radioactive material, it must be recycled—not thrown away.
-The NRC requires proper documentation and handling of expired units to avoid accidental exposure, especially if the glass tubes are cracked or broken.
+Because tritium is a regulated radioactive material, it must be recycled.
+The NRC requires proper documentation and handling of expired units to prevent environmental or health risks if broken.

 Why Tritium Is a Smart Emergency Lighting Option